Required Seminars and Activities

 Required Workshop and Seminars

 BCB 593 - Workshop in Bioinformatics and Computational Biology.
-(1 cr. each time taken) (Fall, Spring, Summer) Current topics in bioinformatics and computational biology research.
+(1 credit requirement) (Offered: Variable).
+The Current topics in bioinformatics and computational biology research.
 Lectures by off-campus experts.
 Students read background literature, attend all lectures and meet with lecturers.
-Syllabus: BCB_593_7397005_Jernigan_F15.pdf

 BCB 690 - Student Seminar.
-(1 cr.)
-(Spring) Students present an account of their annual research progress to peers and to two faculty mentors who promote group discussions of experimental procedures and analysis.
+(2 credit requirement) (Offered Spring semester) Students present an account of their annual research progress to peers and to two faculty mentors who promote group discussions of experimental procedures and analysis.

 BCB 691 - Faculty Research Seminar.
-(1 cr.)
-(Fall) BCB faculty members present summaries of current research in their groups.
+(1 credit requirement) (Offered Fall semester) BCB faculty members present summaries of current research in their groups.

-In addition, BCB students are expected to participate in a seminar series in their home department and to make an oral presentation (either in a research seminar or journal club) at least once each year.
+In addition, BCB students typically participate in a seminar series in their home department and make an oral presentation (either in a research seminar or journal club) at least once each year.

 Presenting at Conferences